scolapicchioni/blazor/Lab11/readme.md

 Each handler is added to the services collection by using ```services.AddSingleton<IAuthorizationHandler, YourHandlerClass>();``` passing in your handler class.

-### PhotoSharingExamples.RESTServices.WebApiPhotos
+### PhotoSharingApplication.WebServices.REST.Photos

-- Add a project reference to the `PhotoSharingApplication.Shared.Authorization` project
+- In the `PhotoSharingApplication.WebServices.REST.Photos` project, add a project reference to the `PhotoSharingApplication.Shared.Authorization` project
 - Open the `Startup.cs` and add this line of code at the bottom of the `ConfigureServices` method:

 ```cs